priyankadatacodes/priyankadatacodes/README.md

 ---

 ## 🎯 About Me
-I am a **Data Analyst** with hands-on experience in **Python, SQL, Power BI, Tableau, R, and Excel**, focused on extracting insights and solving real business problems.
+I am a **Data Analyst** with hands-on experience in **Python, SQL, Power BI, Tableau, and Excel**, focused on extracting insights and solving real business problems.
 I love working with data — cleaning, analyzing, visualizing, and turning it into **actionable insights** for decision-making.

 I am actively looking for **Data Analyst / Business Analyst internships or full-time roles** in an organization where I can contribute and grow.